You can now move on to initialize and setup your exchange by using the command below:

 You could also read more details at here, including how to customize the web client, how to do a manual build, and what are the system requirements.

-Once you finished enough testing for the exchange, it is time to bring it up on the internet, with your own domain address.
+Now it is a time to open your exchange to the internet, making it accessible externally with your own domain address.
 There's a command we've built to help you to expose the exchange to the public world.

 You should own and have control (DNS settings) of it to run the command.